Loading please wait

 colon made of balloons

-The colon (:) is another punctuation mark which can enhance and improve your writing if used accurately.
+The colon (:) is another punctuation mark that can enhance and improve your writing if used accurately.
 The common uses are as follows:

 1. To introduce a quotation or list.